j-marz/audiocodes_mp264db_wpa_list/readme.md

 The default SSIDs for these routers are a combination of the ISP name + the last 4 characters of the routers MAC address.
 DODO ISP example SSID: `DODO4455` - where `4455` is taken from `00:11:22:33:44:55`

-I've created 2 wordlists that can be used to find the WPA(2) passphrase from a MP264DB WPA handshake if the default passphrase is still in use.
+I've created 2 wordlists that can be used to find the WPA passphrase from a MP264DB WPA handshake if the default passphrase is still in use.

 ## Wordlists
 Wordlists have been compressed to reduce their size.
 You can exctract them using the following command: